Ocepeia: Cranium

 The cranium of O. daouiensis is known from two specimens: one consisting of a partial cranium including upper jaw material, the other consisting of an upper jaw (maxilla) with associated teeth.
 The former specimen is most complete, but lacks many of the fully-grown male features, so it is assigned to a young adult female.
 The later specimen is proportionally larger, although less complete, and possesses features such as large canine teeth that allow it to be assigned to a fully-grown male.
 The skull of O. daouiensis is generally robust.
 The skull has a short and thick snout, noticeably like that of a primate.
-The cranium of O. daouiensis was largely pneumatized (possessed numerous air spaces), with a greatly thickened supraoccipital bone.
+The cranium of O. daouiensis was largely pneumatised (possessed numerous air spaces), with a greatly thickened supraoccipital bone.

 The cranial features Ocepeia shares with primitive eutherians include eye-sockets (orbits) set further back on the skull, relatively narrow cheek bones (zygomatic arches), and details of the inner ear, while characters it shares with paenungulates their paenungulate-like ancestors include a wide nasal cavity and a very short bony projection in the eye-socket.
-Pneumatized skulls are also found in larger proboscideans (e.g. elephants, mastodons, and other extinct relatives).
+Its derived cranial features also include a large tegmen tympani, a dorsoventrally oriented large canal for the ramus superior, large and wing-like pars mastoidea, and a relatively diminished pars cochlearis.
+Pneumatised skulls are also found in larger proboscideans (e.g. elephants, mastodons, and other extinct relatives).